Tagging of Pacific Predators: Current

 Stelephant was issued his own Facebook page, where people can keep track of his whereabouts and his status updates.
 He is the most talked-about seal in the program in that he was featured in the Santa Cruz Sentinel, the Associated Press, and many additional media organizations.
 The biggest media event was when Stephen Colbert of The Colbert Report, after whom Stelephant is named, spoke of his seal on his show.
-Stelephant was featured in one of the show episodes, creating a media buzz.
-Since then, Stelephant’s fan based has skyrocketed bringing attention to TOPP and the UCSC Long Marine Lab who Stelephant is associated with.
-Stelephant has enabled TOPP to engage the public in learning about northern elephant seals, marine science, and marine conservation.
+Stelephant was featured in one of the show's episodes, creating a media buzz.
+Since then, Stelephant's fan base has skyrocketed bringing attention to TOPP and the UCSC Long Marine Lab Stelephant is associated with.
+Stelephant allowed TOPP to engage the public in learning about northern elephant seals, marine science, and marine conservation.

 Stelephant is now an alpha male at Año Nuevo State Reserve, and will soon return to the ocean to forage once again.
 Stelephant was featured on Oceans Google Earth, which allows the user to explore the oceans.
 His tags were recovered in January and he was not tagged again.

 Penelope Seal

 Penelope Seal is an elephant seal and one of the many marine animals tagged as a part of the TOPP program.

-Penelope was born as a "little" 90 lb pup in early January 1998 at the Año Nuevo State Reserve on the Californian coast.
+Penelope was born as a "little" 90 lb pup in early January 1998 at the Año Nuevo State Reserve on the California coast.
 Since then, she has become a 1500 lb full grown female northern elephant seal with six pups of her own, and many fans who have contributed to her fame.
 From five years old, she has had one pup a year, all at Año Nuevo State Reserve.
 Penelope Seal is known as gnarly seal and a survivor, considering 50% of her species will die before they reach maturity.
 She has dark-brown fur that she molts (or sheds) once a year.
 The beach is a known hangout spot of hers and one can usually spot her basking in the sun, or if its raining, cuddling up to another elephant seal.
 She has had multiple relationships, never known to be a monogamous seal, and in fact living in a polygynous society.
 The group, or harem, is made up of many other females and an alpha male with which Penelope has been known to hang out.
 However, Penelope has also been seen socializing with some other beta males around the harem, much to the dismay of the alpha.